-Because of the many number of people who want to see gorillas and since there is only a specific number of people allowed to see a given gorilla family per day, Mountain gorilla permits tend to sell out because there are only around 1000 mountain gorillas left in the wild and therefore, it is also necessary to obtain a gorilla permit for at least three months before the gorilla tracking date.
+Because of the many numbers of people who want to see gorillas and since there is only a specific number of people allowed to see a given gorilla family per day, Mountain gorilla permits tend to sell out because there are only around 1000 mountain gorillas left in the wild and therefore, it is also necessary to obtain a gorilla permit for at least three months before the gorilla tracking date.

 Equally, it’s important to note that Uganda is home to more than half of these mountain gorillas, with Rwanda and the Democratic Republic of Congo sharing the other half.

-Mountain gorillas are classified as endangered by organisations such as the International Union for Conservation of Nature (IUCN) due to their low population worldwide.
+Mountain gorillas are classified as endangered by organizations such as the International Union for Conservation of Nature (IUCN) due to their low population worldwide.

 When it comes to gorilla safaris in Uganda or Rwanda, the debate about which country is better for a gorilla safari is based on personal opinion (even bias) and continues without resolution.
-Each country has advantages over the other, in our experience running gorilla and wildlife safaris, and the choice of where to go gorilla tracking is entirely yours.
+Each country has advantages over the other, in our experience running gorilla and wildlife safaris, the choice of where to go gorilla tracking is entirely yours.